 “Christ caring for people through people.”
 This is the heart of Stephen Ministry; a one-to-one care giving ministry.
 God works through Stephen Ministers to plant a seed of hope and healing in persons whose lives seem barren and forlorn because of some crisis or tragedy.
 These crises may include bereavement, hospitalization, job loss, divorce, and loneliness.
 Stephen ministers are lay people in our congregation who care.

 Stephen Ministry is national in scope.
 Today it encompasses 90 denominations, over 34,000 trained leaders and over 250,000 Stephen Ministers providing Christian care to over a half million people.
-At First Presbyterian, Muncie, there are currently about ten Stephen Ministers and three trained Stephen Leaders (2 lay leaders and Pastor Naylor).
+At First Presbyterian, Muncie, there are currently about ten Stephen Ministers and three trained Stephen Leaders.

 What Stephen Ministers do: